 “We found increased risk of adverse respiratory outcomes among new opioid users, regardless of drug dose and drug half-life,” said Vozoris.
 “So our study results do not support a particular drug dose or drug half-life being safe for patients with COPD.”

-The authors write that several guidelines, such as those of the American College of Chest Physicians, support “careful opioid use in the setting of advanced COPD.”
+The authors write that several guidelines, such as those of the

 The Global Initiative for Chronic Obstructive Lung Disease guidelines, however, advises that morphine can have severe effects, and its use in COPD may only be appropriate for a few patients.

 As Dr. James Downar, a critical care and palliative care physician at University Health Network in Toronto, who was not involved in the study, pointed out in an interview with The Globe and Mail, the study does not prove that the opioids caused the respiratory-related complications and death in older COPD patients.